-I will use the standard OSU grading scale.
-I will not round grades and do not offer extra credit.
-If this course is required for you to graduate or to avoid academic probation/expulsion, I expect you to perform at your best to avoid an undesirable outcome.
+I will use the standard OSU grading scale and I will not round grades.
+If this course is required for you to graduate or to avoid academic probation/expulsion, you should perform at your best to avoid an undesirable outcome.
 Be proactive in working to earn the grade you want and understanding what this requires of you.